Sustainable Transportation

 Energy Production Estimates

-The estimates for solar and wind energy production do not account for the fact that an average car is parked around 95% of the time.
-Additionally, the DC to AC conversion efficiency has not been considered.
+The estimates for solar and wind energy production did not take into account that an average car is parked approximately 95% of the time.
+Furthermore, the efficiency of converting DC to AC also has not been included in the estimate.

 Development Stage